alvachien/achihapi/README.md

 # achihapi
-Web API for [HIH] (https://github.com/alvachien/achihui.git), built on ASP.NET Core.
+Web API for [HIH](https://github.com/alvachien/achihui.git), built on ASP.NET Core.

 ## Install
 To install this Web API to your own server, please follow the steps below.

 ### Step 1.
 Clone or Download
-You can clone this [repository] (https://github.com/alvachien/achihapi.git) or download it.
+You can clone this [repository](https://github.com/alvachien/achihapi.git) or download it.

 ### Step 2.
 Setup your own database.